Artful Homemaking

 Sourdough Pancakes Easy Recipe

-Sourdough pancakes are the perfect healthy breakfast idea!
-They’re easy to make and also a perfect beginner sourdough recipe.
+These sourdough pancakes are so easy to make!
+They’re also a perfect beginner sourdough recipe.
 If you’re new to sourdough, give these pancakes a try as one of your first recipes.

-What makes this sourdough pancake recipe so great for beginners, is that your sourdough starter doesn’t need to be in its active state.
+What makes this sourdough pancake recipe so great for beginners, is that your sourdough starter doesn’t need to be in its peak bubbly and active state.
+It just needs to have been fed fairly recently.

 Need a sourdough starter?
 Learn how to make your own homemade sourdough starter from scratch here.